biotorrents/announcement/README.md

 | :--				|
 | [BioTorrents.de tracker logo](https://biotorrents.de) |

+# Launch ⛵

+**[BioTorrents.de](https://biotorrents.de) officially launched on Easter Monday 2020.**
+Having an anniversary whose date changes every year appeals to me.
+The freeleech days are on the solstices and equinoxes.

 # Introduction

 Efficiently sharing biology data such as DNA, RNA, and protein sequences online is an open problem.